Monument to José Martí (Madrid)

-The Monument to José Martí is an instance of public art in Madrid, Spain.
+The Monument to José Martí is a public art piece in Madrid, Spain.
 A gift from the Republic of Cuba to Madrid, the monument is dedicated to José Martí, a Cuban writer and activist noted for his struggle in favour of the independence from Spain.

 History and description

-Gifted by the Republic of Cuba to Madrid, the monument was authored by José Villa (sculptor) and Rómulo Fernández (architect).
+Gifted by the Republic of Cuba to Madrid, the monument was created by José Villa (sculptor) and Rómulo Fernández (architect).

 Standing 7.90 metre high, the monument consists of a cuboid with a (1.80 x 1.80) m base, bifurcating in two bodies upon its upper part.
 Weighing 15 tonnes, it is made of steel and marble.
 It is ornamented by the star from the flag of Cuba.